DeSevilla/soundproof/README.md

-Soundproof is a tool for transforming formalized mathematical proofs into music, written in Rust.
+Soundproof transforms formalized mathematical proofs into music, written in Rust.
-It is currently in a very preliminary stage.
+It is currently in a very preliminary stage and has a limited selection of terms.
 The audio synthesis is built with [FunDSP](https://github.com/SamiPerttu/fundsp).
-The mathematical proofs are constructed in a custom Rust implementation of [LambdaPi](https://www.andres-loeh.de/LambdaPi/), a simple version of the dependently-typed lambda calculus.
+The mathematical proofs are constructed in a custom Rust implementation of [LambdaPi](https://www.andres-loeh.de/LambdaPi/), a simple version of the dependently-typed lambda calculus; [Ilya Klyuchnikov's implementation](https://github.com/ilya-klyuchnikov/lambdapi) is a particular model.
 Artistic influences include Iannis Xenakis, Henry Flynt, Catherine Hennix, Drexciya, Perturbator, Sun Ra, and Odz Manouk.

 Example of the output can be found on SoundCloud [here (term-structured)](https://soundcloud.com/user-619734785/system-output-v12)